earn-alliance/earnmanagement.com/docs/features/payments.md

 6. To **double-check total SLP earned**, click on the ronin address to view all transactions associated with that wallet.

-7. Click on the action menu on the right to **edit the scholar or skip this account for this Payment Event**.
+7. Click on the action menu on the right to **edit the scholar or skip a payment for this Payment Event**.

 ![skip payment](04_Payments_Skip.gif)